shrikantkalar023/learning-React-Native/README.md

 39. **navigation.push()** adds a new screen to the stack.

 40. Each **tab navigator** should have its own stack navigation state i.e. its own stack navigator.

+41. **api sauce**: underlying promise is always resolved, so we can avoid try-catch blocks.
+It is wrapper around axios.

+42. UI components should'nt know anything about data fetching.
+There should be a **separate api layer**.